svenssonaxel/diff-format/tests/README.md

   - `compat`: A correct compat diff format file.
   - `hintful`: A correct hintful diff format file.
   - `unified`: A correct unified diff format file.
-  - `invalid.compat`: A file that should not pass validation for compat diff format.
+  - `invalid.compat`: An file that should not pass validation for compat diff format.
-  - `invalid.hintful`: A file that should not pass validation for hintful diff format.
+  - `invalid.hintful`: An file that should not pass validation for hintful diff format.
-  - `invalid.unified`: A file that should not pass validation for unified diff format.
+  - `invalid.unified`: An file that should not pass validation for unified diff format.
 - `<NN>-<AA>-<BB>.gen/`:
   A script that, given diff file `<AA>-*` on stdin, will produce diff file `<BB>-*` on stdout.
   These are for asserting relationships between related test cases.